jutam653/script.ly/README.md

 ![record](https://media.giphy.com/media/ME8rhO34WkvV6zpG9n/giphy.gif)

 ### Practice
 The user also has the ability to practice their uploaded script.
-Script.ly parses the text and allows users the select a role that they would want to play.
+Script.ly parses the text and allows users to select a role that they would want to play.
 Script.ly will then use text-to-speech generated with the **Speech Synthesis API** to read the lines either by clicking the Next Line Button or the line itself in the script.

 ![practice](https://media.giphy.com/media/hLkBrqv8isC7cy1lsT/giphy.gif)